Brankale/Nintendo-DS-Lite-colorspace/README.md

 \end{equation}
 `$

 $`M_{CAT}`$ is the chromatic adaptation trasform matrix.
 There are different CAT matrices to choose from (e.g. Von Kries, Bradford, CIECAT97, CIECAT02, CIECAT16).
-CIECAT16 is the most recent and also the most accurate even if it's not the industry standard.
+The Bradford matrix is the industry standard, however CIECAT16 is the most recent and, theoretically speaking, the most accurate.
 Below I have reported only the most relevant ones:

 #### Bradford Matrix
 $`